websiddu/websiddu/blog/018-designing-for-colorblind.md

 One of the most common questions asked in making a site accessible is to How do I design for the colorblind users?
 First off, before designing for colorblind we have to understand what is how our eye works and what is the reason causing the colorblindness.
 Let’s jump right in,

-> Color blindness is not ‘color blindness’!
+> Color blindness is not "color blindness"!

 There are still a lot of people who think that if you are colorblind you really can’t see any colors.
 But the term is misleading, as more than 99% of all colorblind people can see colors.
 A better wording would be color vision deficiency, which describes this visual disorder more precisely.